Teasel seeds – Dipsacus fullonum - Wildflower

 Uses: Decorative, attracts pollinators and birds

-When to sow: Spring or autumn
+When to sow: Late spring to early autumn

 Also known as barber's brushes, shepherd's rod and Venus' basin.